 Inclusive surveys are rooted in empathy, respect, and clear goals—from their language to their accessibility.
-You create an inclusive survey when you’re conscious of how you ask about religion, sexual orientation, and gender identity, or when you consider your respondent experience from many perspectives.
+You create an inclusive survey when you’re conscious of how you ask about sexual orientation and gender identity, religion, or when you consider your respondent experience from many perspectives.
 When you make these kinds of choices and prioritize inclusion, it makes a big difference for your surveys’ impact.
 You'll pave the way for richer data, ensure that respondents feel valued, and reflect your organization’s commitment to diversity, equity, and inclusion.

 Now how do you make sure your surveys are inclusive?
 While there isn’t a fixed formula, here are some important principles to keep in mind: